tacgomes/filestreamer-rs/README.md

 Now, in another terminal window, use the client to upload a file:

 ```
-./target/debug/fileuploader --host 127.0.0.1 --port 8080 testfile10Mb
+./target/debug/fileuploader --host 127.0.0.1 --port 8080 -limit-rate 1048576 testfile10Mb
 ```

 Replace `testfile10Mb` with the file that you wish to upload.
 The file received will have the `.received` suffix appended to its filename.
+The `--limit-rate` parameter is optional and restricts the uploading speed to given number of bytes per second.